Yamuna Kachru

 Yamuna Kachru (यमुना काचरु, (Devanagari)) (5 March 1933 in Purulia, West Bengal, India - 19 April 2013 in Urbana, Illinois) was Professor Emerita of Linguistics at University of Illinois Urbana-Champaign.

 Career

-Kachru studied linguistics at Deccan College in Poona, India, and then at the University of London.
-She later taught Hindi at the School of Oriental and African Studies, London until she moved to the University of Illinois in 1966.
-She held the post of Professor of Linguistics at the University for almost 40 years.
+Kachru studied linguistics at Deccan College in Poona, India, and then at the School of Oriental and African Studies, University of London (SOAS).
+She earned her PhD as SOAS in 1965 with a dissertation entitled A Transformational Treatment of Hindi Verbal Syntax, the first in-depth analysis of the Hindi language to utilize the Chomskyan framework.
+She taught Hindi at the School of Oriental and African Studies, London until she moved to the University of Illinois (UIUC) with her husband Braj Kachru in 1966.
+She held an academic position at UIUC for over 30 years, retiring in 1999.

 She wrote a grammar of Hindi based on developments in modern linguistics, and was considered a leading international authority on the language's grammar.
 She published a series of research articles in applied linguistics, mostly on the problem of linguistic creativity.
 Kachru also worked on the area of second language acquisition.

-Kachru was a co-founder of the International Association of World Englishes.
+Kachru was from the establishment of the field a leading scholar of world Englishes, and was a co-founder of the International Association of World Englishes.